ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 - In `Credentials` tab
   - Click `Set password` button
   - Set the value `123` to `Password` and `Password confirmation`
-  - Disable the `Temporary` field toggle switch
+  - Disable the `Temporary` toggle switch
   - Click `Save` button
   - Confirm by clicking `Save password` button
 - In `Role Mappings` tab